Two-loop mixed QCD-EW corrections to neutral current Drell-Yan: The UV-renormalised unsubtracted amplitude

 In the interference term $\langle {\cal M}^{(0)} | {\cal M}^{(1,1)} \rangle$ we recognise different subsets associated to different combinations of the EW bosons exchanged in the loops.
 We consider the following cases: $\gamma\gamma,\,\gamma Z,\,ZZ,\,W$; in the neutral cases there are either one boson in a loop and one in a tree-level line or both bosons in the loops, as depicted in a few representative cases in Figure \ref{fig:EWbosons} a-c for the $\gamma Z$ subset; in the charged case we find one or two $W$s always in the loop lines Figure \ref{fig:EWbosons} d-f.

 The calculation of the bare matrix elements up to two-loop follows a general procedure.
 For the generation of the Feynman diagrams we have used two completely independent approaches, one based on {\tt QGRAF}~\cite{Nogueira:1991ex} and a second one on {\tt FeynArts} \cite{Hahn:2000kx}.
 Two independent in-house sets of routines, written in {\tt FORM} \cite{Vermaseren:2000nd} and {\tt Mathematica} \cite{Mathematica} have been used to perform the Lorentz and Dirac algebra.
 After these first manipulations, the intermediate expressions contain a large number of scalar Feynman integrals, which can be reduced to a much smaller set of MIs by means of IBP and LI identities.
 We have executed the reduction algorithms with two independent in-house programs based on the public codes {\sc Kira} \cite{Maierhofer:2017gsa}, {\sc LiteRed}~\cite{Lee:2013mka, Lee:2012cn} and {\sc Reduze}2~\cite{vonManteuffel:2012np, Studerus:2009ye}.
-We have cross-checked the corresponding expressions, finding perfect agreement.
+We have cross-checked the corresponding expressions at one- and two-loop level, obtained in the two independent approaches, finding perfect agreement.

 The evaluation of the quark wave function corrections (Figure~\ref{fig:diagsamples}-b) deserves a comment because it proceeds in two steps.
 First, we generate all the Feynman diagrams contributing to the fermion self-energy and reduce their Feynman integrals to MIs.
 Second, since we have to compute the derivative of the self-energy with respect to the external invariant, we express the derivative of the MIs as a combination of MIs with a standard reduction procedure.
 We eventually evaluate this combination in the on-shell limit.